softwaremill/mqperf/README.md

 The ack property is set on the Bookkeeper level via the CLI or REST or a startup parameter.
 [Got to the docs](https://pulsar.apache.org/docs/en/administration-zk-bk/#bookkeeper-persistence-policies) for more details.
-Currently this is not implemented, hence the `mq.ack` attribute is ignored.
+Currently, this is not implemented, hence the `mq.ack` attribute is ignored.

 ## RabbitMQ